 It reshapes the landscape of YA storytelling.
 Giving new definition and possibilities for how writers and authors can create their narratives.
 And in this instance, though this story is not a new one, it’s one where we as a society should take action.

-But most importantly educating our children, using concrete .
+But most importantly educating our children, where experts recommend having honest conversations with children, age-appropriate way.
 While unlearning previously harmful social norms when it comes to sexual assault and abuse.
 Not ignoring.
 Never blaming.

 Even though Sadie is a book that is haunting, where tears will be shed, it is one that has a strong voice.
 One that prevails over the din of white noise we sometimes become accustomed to.